 Other Essential Program Information

 Health Benefits: All participants will receive the U.S. Department of State’s Accident and Sickness Program for Exchanges (ASPE) health benefit, that provides coverage of up to $100,000 with a $25 co-pay per medical visit and a $75 co-pay per emergency room visit, for the duration of the program.
 Pre-existing conditions may be covered up to $100,000, subject to policy exclusions and limitations.
-COVID-19 is treated like any other illness under the ASPE policy.
-Information on the health benefit program may be found online at https://www.sevencorners.com/gov/usdos
+Information non the health benefit program maybe found online at https://www.sevencorners.com/gov/usdos

 Program Requirements and Restrictions: All participants are expected to participate fully in the program.
 Participants should be made aware of the rigorous nature of the Institute and the expectation that the success of the Institute depends on their full participation.
 Selected participants must attend all lectures and organized activities and complete assigned readings.
 Family members and/or friends cannot accompany participants on any part of the program.
 Candidates should be made aware that this is an intensive Institute and there will be little time for personal pursuits unrelated to the program.
 The Institute is not a research program.